1. Home

 Encryption ensures that information can’t be read or changed in transit by scrambling the data using a complex mathematical formula.
 Some browsers can create a more secure channel than others, owing to the 'strength' of their encryption.
 We use only the strongest channel available - referred to as 128-bit SSL (Secure Socket Layer).
 If you have a browser that only supports 'weaker' encryption such as 40-bit or 56-bit SSL, you will need to upgrade your browser before using our site.
 The longer and more complex the 'key' is, the stronger the encryption.
 The numbers refer to the length of the key.
 According to Internet security specialists, 128-bit encryption is trillions of times stronger than 40-bit encryption.

-We also make sure that only individuals who provide an authentic Personal Access Code (PAC) can access your account information.
+We also make sure that only individuals who provide an authentic password can access your account information.
 To help protect your information, your online banking session will end automatically if there has been no activity for 20 minutes.

 Access to our databases is strictly managed and systems are in place to ensure security is not breached, including the physical security of our computer hardware and communications.